 HEALTH AND SAFETY

-Early Years staff have had pediatric first aid training.
+Early Years staff have had paediatric first aid training.
 Children are taught the safe and appropriate use of equipment and materials.
 Children are taught to be mindful when moving around the school and are aware of safety issues.
 Risk assessments are undertaken before after school activities take place and before we embark on school outings.
 A full Health and Safety Policy is available in School.

 We keep a note of any medical needs, allergies, children who need inhalers, piriton, epi-pens in the nursery kitchen and in the reception class area so everyone is aware of the individual needs.
-All Early Years staff are trained in pediatric first aid.
+All Early Years staff are trained in paediatric first aid.

 Parents/carers are asked to inform us of any foods their children are allergic to or any foods they do not wish their child to eat.
 A note of this is kept in the kitchen area and all adults involved are informed.